 Paul Hamor is a Respiratory and Sleep Physician and Basic Physician Training Network Director at Prince of Wales Hospital.
-Paul has interests in the formulation of educational programs, presentation skills, delivering best evidence based-practice to the ward, as well as change methodology.
+He has interests in the formulation of educational programs, presentation skills, delivering best evidence based-practice to the ward, as well as change methodology.

-With Dr Paul Hamor, Director of Prevocational Training and Respiratory Physician at Royal Prince Alfred Hospital, New South Wales
+With Dr. Paul Hamor, Director of Prevocational Training and Respiratory Physician at Royal Prince Alfred Hospital, New South Wales.

 Chronic obstructive pulmonary disease (COPD) is a common respiratory condition and can present with varying degrees of severity.
 This podcast will discuss an approach to a patient with COPD, and how to manage exacerbations of COPD.

 You are a junior doctor called to review a 64-year-old lady who presented to ED earlier in the day with a fractured neck of femur and is awaiting operation.
 Her other comorbidities include COPD and type 2 diabetes.
 The nurses report that on arrival to the ward, she reports difficulty breathing, desaturating to 86% on RA with a respiratory rate of 28, although she is afebrile.
 She has a chronic cough which she states is unchanged.
 Her ABG shows a pH of 7.36, PaO2 of 70, PaCO2 of 52, bicarbonate 33.
 On examination, she has a generalised expiratory wheeze.
 She is charted for Seretide 250/25 2 puffs twice daily but has no other medications.

 A 52-year-old gentleman has been admitted for investigation of malaena and weight loss, on a background of COPD.
 You have been asked to review this patient for a fever of 38.6C, tachypnoeic and Sp02 90% on 6L HM.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.